 Well, for one, there’s that aforementioned glut of the things.
-Pixel art is cheap, easy to produce, and instantly resonates with a lot of gamers; perfect for an indie studio just getting off the ground, so you can see why it’d be an easy pick.
-There are also accusations that developers choose the style out of some sort of sick, calculated plot to ride the crest of the trend, praying on poor, nostalgic consumers who don’t know any better than buying everything that looks faintly like the blocky, thirteen-color images once displayed on their CRTs of days long passed.
-I’m pretty sure the reason is the former, probably because I give people more credit than that, but the point still stands: the market is saturated, and gamers know it.
+Pixel art is cheap and easy to produce, and it instantly resonates with a lot of gamers – perfect for an indie studio just getting off the ground.
+It doesn’t take a video game trends expert to see why pixel art would be an easy pick.
+There are also accusations that developers choose the style out of some sort of sick, calculated plot to ride the crest of the trend, preying on poor, nostalgic consumers who don’t know any better than buying everything that looks faintly like the blocky, thirteen-color images once displayed on their CRTs in days long passed.
+I’m pretty sure the reason is the former, probably because I give people more credit than that – but the point still stands: the market is saturated, and gamers know it.

 Shovel Knight nails it.

 Of course, the game wasn’t exactly made on the NES hardware: there are a few more colors than the system’s palette allowed for, the music’s extra sound channels are noticeable, sprites are larger and have more frames of animation, and you’ll even notice some parallax scrolling.
-And of course, the entire package is free from screen flickering and runs at a consistent framrate.
+And of course, the entire package is free from screen flickering and runs at a consistent framerate.
 The result is a game that evokes the look and feel of an NES masterpiece, while smoothing over many of the limitations those titles ran into.
-This has paid off, because regardless of what videogames you grew up playing, Shovel Knight is stunning.
+This has paid off, because regardless of what video games you grew up playing, Shovel Knight is stunning.

 The game’s retro aesthetic is a testament to just how far pixel art has advanced, despite its simplicity.
-Each location – from Arctic, Northern light-filled skies to sunset-drenched airships – is creatively realised, and the colors that fill them are expertly composed.
+Each location – from Arctic, Northern light-filled skies to sunset-drenched airships – is creatively realized, and the colors that fill them are expertly composed.
 The character designs are endlessly amusing (my favourites are Plague Knight and Propeller Knight), and their sprites move with all the charm and fluidity you’d expect them to.
 The Tower of Fate (the game’s equivalent of Dr. Wiley’s castle, or Gannon’s lair) looms ever-present in the distance of most stages, and invites the same feeling as seeing Dracula’s keep in Castlevania.

 In fact, Shovel Knight has many nods to the games it takes inspiration from (Mega Man, Zelda II, Castlevania, Mario 3), but not once do they feel contrived, or in the face of the player.
 Nobody says “I am error,” and nobody “sets them up the bomb.”
 Sure, eight knights stand in your way to the enemy’s stronghold; you use sub-weapons; you can bounce on your shovel like Link or Scrooge McDuck; the stage section screen is an over-head map filled with wandering enemy encounters.
-But these elements always have twists, and supplement Shovel Knight’s own gameplay.
+But these elements always have twists, and they supplement Shovel Knight’s own gameplay.
 Rather than being a greatest hits compilation, the game plays like an album of old-school-inspired music with the occasional cover song.

-You see, better players who feel confident are able to harvest checkpoints and thus purchase upgrades quicker than others, allowing them to make it through the game that much more smoothly.
-Players who have difficulty progressing on the other hand, will have a lot of deaths to look forward to, and hence, less cash: each death lets loose a good chunk of your gold, which can be recovered if you make it back to that spot, but disappear if you die again.
-Presumably, this would have said players grinding through previously-completed stages to make up the damage, but would also inspire them to get better, because with no fear of running out of lives, generous checkpoints, and the ability to play easier stages to reclaim gold, the tension is well-balanced.
+You see, better players who feel more confident are able to harvest checkpoints and thus purchase upgrades quicker than others, allowing them to make it through the game that much more smoothly.
+Players who have difficulty progressing, on the other hand, will have a lot of deaths to look forward to, and hence less cash: each death lets loose a good chunk of your gold, which can be recovered if you make it back to that spot, but will disappear if you die again.
+Presumably, this would have said players grinding through previously-completed stages to make up for the damage, but would also inspire them to get better, because with no fear of running out of lives, generous checkpoints, and the ability to play easier stages to reclaim gold, the tension is well-balanced.

-Personally, the game didn’t give me too much trouble (though I fancy myself quite proficient at 8-bit side-scrollers).
+Personally, the game didn’t give me too much trouble (though I do fancy myself quite proficient at 8-bit side-scrollers).
 It has bite, to be sure, but it never felt discouragingly difficult like many of the games in its lineage.
 The only time I felt particularly challenged was when I broke too many checkpoints for my own good, or the latter end of the new game + mode (which doubles the damage taken, replaces health-filling platters with bombs, and gives each stage only two checkpoints apiece).
 Still, I imagine Shovel Knight will put up a fight against players who aren’t used to frantic bosses or enemies who’ll gladly knock our hero into deathtraps if they aren’t careful.

 P.S.: Shovel Knight is currently available on PC, Wii U, and 3DS.
 I’ve played it extensively on PC and 3DS, and can say that you can’t really go wrong on any of the platforms.
-Although, the 3DS’s screen leaves the sprites looking a bit too small, perhaps, and neither the circle pad or the system’s squeaky, ill-designed directional pad do this side-scroller justice, though I image these issues are remedied by the XL.
+Although the 3DS’s screen leaves the sprites looking a bit too small, perhaps, and neither the circle pad or the system’s squeaky, ill-designed directional pad do this side-scroller justice, though I imagine these issues are remedied by the XL.